parrt/cs601/lectures/threads-pp.md

 This situation differs from our `Amazon` example above with a compound operation because that example uses a single lock for two data structures whereas here we have two different locks, one for each data structure.

-The solution is to hold the locks to see if we can get both of them and, if not, hang out for a bit and try again.
+The solution is to poll the locks to see if we can get both of them and, if not, hang out for a bit and try again.
 This is basically what ethernet does to get on the bus.
 A timed `tryLock` can be used to fail if we can't gain access to the resources soon enough.
 See Goetz's [DeadlockAvoidance](http://jcip.net.s3-website-us-east-1.amazonaws.com/listings/DeadlockAvoidance.java).

 ```java
 while (true) {